chanzuckerberg/idseq-cli/README.md

 ### `OverflowError: cannot fit 'int' into an index-sized integer.`

 Your computer might be limited on RAM.
 Try reducing your file chunk size by adding `--uploadchunksize 250` to your command.
 This splits your file into smaller pieces before uploading each one to IDseq.

+## Contributing

+This project is not currently accepting contributions at this time.

+This project adheres to the Contributor Covenant [code of conduct](https://www.contributor-covenant.org/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to opensource@chanzuckerberg.com.

+## Reporting Security Issues

+Please note: If you believe you have found a security issue, please responsibly disclose by contacting us at security@chanzuckerberg.com.

+See [SECURITY.md](SECURITY.md) for more information.